auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     totals to ~4204 bytes, possibly less given that the number of rounds would typically be storable in one or two bytes instead of four.

-    This doesn't include the space needed to include all the necessary salt parameters necessary for computing the remainder of the computation.

 [^not-blake3]:
     Blake3 is a notable exception, in that the input isn't processed block-by-block from start to end, but rather in a more complicated tree